JoseMorenoJ/CPPtest/README.md

 _Given the struct Vertex, representing vertices in a graph, write a function DFVisit() that traverses the graph and fills_ _the vector result with all connected vertices in Depth First order.
 Write a comment with the time complexity of your implementation._

+First, lets go through the function `DFVisit()`.
+We receive a `struct Vertex` and a vector of visited Vertices.
+The aim is to run through the vertex's `m_adjacent` vector and add all the vertices that are connected.

+For starters, we add the start Vertex to the solution array.
+Then we loop in a recursive way through the vertices of each `m_adjacent` vector.

+In terms of speed, the complexity would be O(n) because we will iterate through each of the n vertices we will have.

+Also, we have to consider the complexity of the of the `std::find()` function which is O(n) for a `std::vector`.

+Someone has already studied the performance of the std::find() function with different STL containers ([here](https://medium.com/@gx578007/searching-vector-set-and-unordered-set-6649d1aa7752)).
+Here he also considers cache misses but it is not using a vector of pointers which will add some complexity to it.

+[Here](https://stackoverflow.com/questions/29446796/unique-ptr-vs-class-instance-as-member-variable/31724938#31724938) we have some info about using pointers or using an instance of the struct instead.

+In a few words, the speed of the execution is going to be related to the complexity (O(n^2) in our case) and in the memory locality.
+If we use a vector of pointers to vertices or a vector of vertices we will get different performance.

 ### Algorithms 04
 [unsolved](https://josemorenoj.github.io/CPPtest/statements/unsolved/Algo04.cpp) /